Dareawokoya/File-sharing/README.md

-# Technology hub
+# olowotrade

-Description of the app
+This app will allow you to trade whatever you have